shashankkalra/popular_movies_stage_1/README.md

 Android Nanodegree Project 1 submission - Popular Movies Stage 1

-Before using/building this code, please replace the string "<YOUR_API_KEY>" in MovieFragment.java with your own API KEY for themoviedb.org
+Before using/building this code, please replace the string YOUR_API_KEY in MovieFragment.java with your own API KEY for themoviedb.org